Lake District Entry Requirements

 Includes

-How to Apply: Apply online at gov.uk at least 3 months before travel.
-Attend biometric appointment at visa application center.
-Processing typically takes 3 weeks but can vary by location.
+How to Apply: Apply online at gov.uk, attend biometric appointment at visa application center

 Arrival Process